sarthakpm16/sarthakpm16/README.md

 - 🏥💻Co-Founder/CEO building klinn (https://klinn.works), @klinnworks on  instagram, @klinn on LinkedIn; klinn is for premeds and anyone interested in medicine, but really its for anyone who wants to get into a good school! check it out :)

- - looking for a summer '25 internship at a startup (in any industry)

 <h2>Interests and Fun Facts 🧋</h2>

 - I'm interested in finance, economics, education, and law